 Christmas Day will be here this Friday, so right about now you might be in need of some last-minute gifts.
 There is still some time to shop online and even sneak in some Christmas Eve deliveries.
 Plus, there’s always the digital gifts route.

-There’s still time for you to order gifts through Amazon and have them physically arrive by Christmas Eve (see details below).
+You can still order from Amazon and have select gifts physically arrive by Christmas Eve (see details below).
 There’s also plenty of digital gifts to give: You can also gift ebooks, MP3 music, apps, digital comics, and video game downloads; send a gift card electronically; or make a charitable donation in the recipient’s name.
 Either email the recipient their gift, or print up an e-card and hand it to them.
 Take a look at our various Gift Guides for inspiration.

 Here’s some last-minute online gift ideas …